 Ali Was a Warrior

 Hip-hop has always been about battling.
-From old-school MCs battling one another face-to-face to today's back-and-forth dis tracks, hip-hop loves to get into and watch a good fight.
+From old-school MCs battling each other face-to-face to today's back-and-forth of dis tracks, hip-hop loves to get into and watch a good fight.
 Ali was known for kicking ass.
-He went to battle with the baddest men of his generation, and most of the time he came up a winner.
+He went to battle with the baddest men of his generation and most of the time he came up a winner.
 The outcome, though, is almost besides the point: We may never forget Ali getting knocked out by Joe Frazier in their first fight, but we could never imagine Ali running from a fight with anyone.
 He was too bad and too courageous for that.
 Even when he was older and slower, he still fought Larry Holmes.
 Hip-hop definitely took after him on that score.

 He Shocked the World, and Forced It to Embrace Him

 For many people in the 60s, Ali was a villain, a loudmouth, an athlete who violated the unwritten rules by talking about politics, and radical politics at that.
 Many watched his fights hoping he'd lose.
-But over time, because of his character, his principles, his success, and his personality, Ali grew to be globally loved.
+But over time, because of his character, his principles, his success, and his personality Ali grew to be globally loved.
 Those who remember the man who became a Muslim when the Nation of Islam was feared know that the biggest stunt Ali ever pulled off was making the whole world love him.